z0w0/helm/README.md

     also includes some utility functions and the modules `FRP.Helm.Color`, `FRP.Helm.Utilities` and `FRP.Helm.Graphics` in the style of a sort of prelude library, allowing it to be included and readily make the most basic of games.
-  * `FRP.Helm.Animation` contains a simple implementation of animations.
-Each animation is made up of a list of frames which render a form at a specific time.
   * `FRP.Helm.Color` contains the `Color` data structure, functions for composing colors and a few pre-defined colors that are usually used in games.
   * `FRP.Helm.Graphics` contains all the graphics data structures, functions for composing these structures and other general graphical utilities.
   * `FRP.Helm.Keyboard` contains signals for working with keyboard state.
   * `FRP.Helm.Mouse` contains signals for working with mouse state.
+  * `FRP.Helm.Random` contains signals for generating random values
+  * `FRP.Helm.Signal`  constains useful functions for working with signals such as lifting/folding
   * `FRP.Helm.Text` contains functions for composing text, formatting it and then turning it into an element.
-  * `FRP.Helm.Utilities` contains a few useful functions, such as lifting/folding signal generators containing signals.
-  * `FRP.Helm.Time` contains functions for composing units of time and signals that sample from the game clock.
+  * `FRP.Helm.Time` contains functions for composing units of time and time-dependant signals
-  * `FRP.Helm.Transition` contains functions for composing transitions allowing you to animate between interpolable types, e.g. colors.
+  * `FRP.Helm.Utilities` contains an assortment of useful functions,
   * `FRP.Helm.Window` contains signals for working with the game window state.

 ## Example